Trump pays respects to late Supreme Court Justice Ginsburg

-WASHINGTON (AP) — President Donald Trump paid respects to late Supreme Court Justice Ruth Bader Ginsburg Thursday morning, just two days before he announces his nominee to replace her on the high court.
+WASHINGTON (AP) — President Donald Trump paid respects to late Supreme Court Justice Ruth Bader Ginsburg on Thursday morning, just two days before he announces his nominee to replace her on the high court.

 The president and first lady Melania Trump — both wearing masks — stood silently at the top of the steps of the court and looked down at Ginsburg’s flag-draped coffin, surrounded by white flowers.
 The death of the liberal-leaning justice has sparked a controversy over the balance of the court just weeks before the November presidential election.

 Trump has called Ginsburg an “amazing woman,” but some spectators were not happy that he came.
-Moments after he arrived, booing could be heard from spectators who then briefly chanted, “Vote him out.”
+Moments after he arrived, booing could be heard from those holding about a block away from the building.
+The spectators chanted “vote him out” as the president stood near the coffin.
+He walked back into the court as the chants grew louder.
+As the motorcade returned to the White House, there were also chants of “Breonna Taylor” from some spectators standing on the sidewalk.